What is on a healthy grocery list?

 Eggs are one food that I would suggest you always buy organic.
 Healthy chickens will produce healthy eggs and healthy chickens are those that are allowed out of cages into the sunlight and fresh air and fed a healthy diet.
-You will notice that organic eggs have a tougher shell, sturdier yolk and taste better.
+You will notice that organic eggs have a tougher shell, sturdier, darker colored yolk and taste better.
 If you can’t afford organic, at least choose free-range versions.

 6. Healthy fats such as olive oil

 There is some controversy about which oils are best, but choosing olive oil and other cold-pressed oils that have not been treated with chemicals is best.
 If you buy butter, choose organic, since non-organic butter has 20 times the pesticides of plant foods.